linux-chenxing/linux-chenxing.org/ip/index.md

 BDMA or "Byte DMA" is a simple A -> B DMA engine.
 It's mainly used to move data from the memory mapped SPI NOR into main memory so the CPU doesn't have to do it.
+It also apparently supports doing CRC calculations.

 #### Support Matrix